mozilla/firefox-translations-training/README.md

 An orchestrator is responsible for workflow management and parallelization.

-- [TaskCluster](https://taskcluster.net/) - Mozilla task execution framework.
+- [Taskcluster](https://taskcluster.net/) - Mozilla task execution framework.
 It is also used for Firefox CI.
   It provides access to the hybrid cloud workers (GCP + on-prem) with increased scalability and observability.
   [Usage instructions](docs/task-cluster.md).
 - [Snakemake](https://snakemake.github.io/) - a file based orchestrator that can be used to run the pipeline locally or on a Slurm cluster.
   [Usage instructions](docs/snakemake.md).
-(The integration will not be actively maintained, since Mozilla is switching to TaskCluster)
+(The integration will not be actively maintained, since Mozilla is switching to Taskcluster)

 ## Learning resources